 Photo Puzzle Mania!

 This Highlights Hidden Picture book is gorgeous — all photographs, not illustrations.
 Whether you’re finding the difference or finding hidden objects, there are many brain-boosting activities in this colorful book.
+See all Seek and Find book recommendations and activity books for ages 6 – 9.

 This Is How I Do It by Matt Lamothe: One Day in the Life of YOU and 59 Real Kids from Around the World by Matt Lamothe